stenson/furniture/README.md

 ## Features

 - `furniture.geometry` provides a simple `Rect` structure for slicing & dicing rectangles quickly and easily (loosely based on the use of `CGGeometry` in AppKit programming)
 - `furniture.animation` provides a simple `Animation` object for parameterizing animations via a single frame-wise callback that operates in a stateless fashion (meaning any frame of your drawing can be rendered at any time).
-That is, you build an `Animation` object by giving it a `draw` function, which in your code would look like `def draw(frame):` and within that function you get the context `frame` object (an `AnimationFrame`) that has properties like `frame.i` (index of the current frame), as well as `frame.doneness` (a 0-1 float that gives the "doneness" of the animation as a function of its length, which is an argument provided to the original `Animation` constructor) — see `example.py` for an example, or below:
+That is, you build an `Animation` object by giving it a `draw` function, which in your code would look like `def draw(frame):` and within that function you get the context `frame` object (an `AnimationFrame`) that has properties like `frame.i` (index of the current frame), as well as `frame.doneness` (a 0-1 float that gives the "doneness" of the animation as a function of its length, which is an argument provided to the original `Animation` constructor) — as below:
+- `furniture.vfont` provides a single function at the moment, `scale_to_axis` for scaling a 0-1 value to an axis as provided by DrawBot’s `listFontVariations` function.

 ```
 from furniture.animation import Animation